kkapelon/kkapelon.github.io/_posts/2015-10-22-spock-vs-junit.md

 ![Spock reports](../../assets/spock-vs-junit/spock-reports.png)

 This is massive improvement in the readability of Spock tests.
-Non-technical can see this report and take proper decisions without actually knowing Java code.
+Non-technical people can see this report and take proper decisions without actually knowing how Java works.

 * _Testers_ can read Spock tests and compare them against their own test cases
 * _Business analysts_ can read Spock tests and verify that they reflect the specifications of the system